 The inspector discussed the process of recruitment with the registered manager; the agency's staff recruitment process is managed by the organisation's human resource department and records are kept at this department.
 The agency's recruitment policy outlines the system for ensuring that the required staff pre-employment checks are completed prior to commencement of employment.
-The inspector noted in three files reviewed that the registered manager or registered person does not provide a statement that a person to be employed is physically and mentally fit for the purposes of the work he is to perform.
+The inspector noted in six files reviewed that the registered manager or registered person does not provide a statement that a person to be employed is physically and mentally fit for the purposes of the work he is to perform.
 This area for improvement was discussed with the manager.

 The manager confirmed an induction programme had been completed with each staff member and incorporated the Northern Ireland Social Care Council (NISCC) induction standards.
-Review of three staff files and interviews with staff supported an induction process lasting more than three days and compliant with Regulation 16(5) (a).
+Review of staff files and interviews with staff supported an induction process lasting more than three days and compliant with Regulation 16(5) (a).
 Records reviewed evidenced staff members' registration with NISCC and the manager described the system in place to review staff renewal of registration.
 Staff members described their recruitment processes in line with those found within the agency procedures and records.
 The agency's policies and procedures in relation to safeguarding adults were reviewed.

 The agency has implemented the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) adult safeguarding policy issued in July 2015 ('Adult Safeguarding Prevention and Protection in Partnership').

-The manager confirmed that there had been no referrals to Adult Safeguarding since the last inspection.
+The manager confirmed that there had been one referral to Adult Safeguarding since the last inspection and following discussions the inspector was satisfied that the agency's response was appropriate.
 Staff spoken with during inspection also presented an understanding of their role in safeguarding and whistleblowing.